Serbian SuperLiga: Television

 Serbian Superliga games are broadcast live on Arena Sport in countries of Ex-Yugoslavia.
 02.TV starts broadcasting Serbian Superliga from March 2019.
-SportKlub Slovenia is also broadcasting live Serbian Superliga matches.
+SportKlub Slovenia and Match TV also broadcasting live Serbian Superliga matches.

 The Eternal derby is the game that attracts most attention from the foreign media.
 In 2010, the 139th Eternal derby was broadcast in 19 countries and over 60 foreign correspondents were present.